rodrigorc/papercraft/README.md

 The main purpose of this program is to create a document with the 2D unwrapping of the 3D model.
 This option does it.
 Big models with big paper and high resolution may take a while, so be patient.

-There are currently three formats for the printable document:
+There are currently four formats for the printable document:

 * PDF: default format.
 It will create a multi-page PDF.
 * PNG: it creates one PNG file per page, autonumbered.